7 Must-try Activities on Myanmar's Floating Villages

 On market days, there are a bunch of markets offering multiple options of meat and fish, fruits and veggies, locally grown tobacco and lake-made cigars, etc., and souvenir vendors on small boats full of handicrafts and produces.
 On non-market days, there’re only souvenir vendors and tourist boats in Ywama.
 The other sellers have moved to nearby markets in the region like Kaung Daing, Maing, Thauk, Nam Pan.
 The rural markets remind tourists of distinctive Southeast Asia images like wooden or bamboo stalls and cast-iron pots.

 Fruits section at Inle Lake market

 The Karen village is extremely odd because of the defunct tradition of stretching the necks of the local women.
 The necklaces may weigh up to dozens of kilograms, which become the most stunningly weird among the region.
 These women rarely go out of the village and just sit making weaving scarves and fabrics.
-You can see how colorful clothes, scarves, purses, and other perfect handicraft souvenirs are made by the craftswomen.
+You can see how colorful clothes, scarves, purses, and other perfect handicraft souvenirs are made by craftswomen.

 The long-necked Karen women weaving fabrics

 Inle Lake is home to many relic temples and pagodas that are ideal places for children to gather for relaxing and showing gratitude to their parents.
 These temples also open to tourists for visiting and shopping for some sacred souvenirs at the entrance.

 The most well-known and largest site is Phaungdaw Oo Pagoda on a small island in the southern town.
 There is a typical Phaungdaw Oo festival occurring within 3 weeks around the last of September.
 Tourists will have a chance to witness the procession of Buddha statues around the villages and the boat racing on the lake.

 Intha people on annual Buddhist Phaung Daw U Festival